SkautDevs/kissj/README.md

 1. Clone this repository: `git clone https://github.com/SkautDevs/kissj.git`
 2. Setup environment (dotenv) `cp .env.example .env`
-3. Run the make target, so you don't have to do everything manually: `make local-dev-postgresql`
+3. Run the make target, so you don't have to do install manually: `make local-dev-postgresql`
 4. add line `127.0.0.1 kissj.local` to your `/etc/hosts` file
-5. Open `http://kissj.local/v2/event/test-event-slug/` in your browser
+5. Open `http://kissj.local/v2/event/test-event-slug/` in your browser and you are good to go!

-# Devstack
+### Devstack

 - [Slim framework 4](https://www.slimframework.com/) - handles routing and middleware
 - [LeanMapper](http://leanmapper.com/) as ORM